glacier-modding/glaciermodding.org/docs/hitmandb/api.md

 ### <span class="badge badge--primary">POST</span> /search
 Searches the Hash DB with the specified parameters.
-You can use any HTTP request method, but it is recommended to use POST.
+You can use any HTTP request methods except OPTIONS and HEAD, but it is recommended to use POST.

 **Type:** JSON
 **Required Headers:** Content-Length